Year Out Research Opportunities

 Biomedical Leadership Fellowship sponsored by HealthX and the Castleman Disease Collaborative Network (CDCN) at Penn

 The CDCN is a Penn-based, international initiative dedicated to accelerating research to cure Castleman disease and create a blueprint for curing other rare diseases.
-The CDCN is currently funding 'omics' studies around the world.
-We’re looking for an entrepreneurial MS3 to take a year out between MS3 and MS4 to serve as the 2017-2018 Biomedical Leadership Fellow/"Chief of Staff" to help translate promising research into life-saving therapeutics.
-You will work directly with Penn Med Assistant Professor and alum Dr. David Fajgenbaum, MD, MBA, MSc, on all aspects of your leadership, project management, and translational work, and you will likely publish multiple papers that help to uncover insights into Castleman disease, immunology, and oncology as well as investigate ways to improve rare disease/biomedical research on a systems-level.
+The CDCN is currently funding 'omics' studies around the world, including Penn.
+We’re looking for an entrepreneurial MS3 to take a year out between MS3 and MS4 to serve as the 2019-2020 Biomedical Leadership Fellow/"Chief of Staff" to help translate promising research into life-saving therapeutics.
+We have had three highly talented Penn Med students selected in the first three years of this program that have made a significant impact on the Castleman disease field and rare disease more broadly.
+The Fellowship winner will work directly with Penn Med Assistant Professor and alum Dr. David Fajgenbaum, MD, MBA, MSc, on all aspects of your leadership, project management, and translational work, and you will likely publish multiple papers that help to uncover insights into Castleman disease, immunology, and oncology as well as investigate ways to improve rare disease/biomedical research on a systems-level.
 You will also work with expert researchers and physicians, pharmaceutical companies, Castleman disease patients and a group of very dedicated volunteers who all share a common goal of better understanding and curing Castleman disease.
-Total stipend for one year: $24,000.
+The skills gained from this fellowship are highly transferable to any career choice or field of specialty.
+Total stipend for one year: $32,000.
+Start date: September 1, 2019 (though this start date is flexible—the year out may begin months before or after September 1).
 For more info and to apply, visit the CDCN Fellowship website.
 Please contact Dr. David Fajgenbaum to express your interest and ask any questions you may have.

 Penn Reviewed.
 Only Penn Med students are eligible to apply.

-Center For Emergency Care Policy Research/Social Media Lab Fellowship at Penn
+Center For Emergency Care Policy Research Fellowship at Penn

-The Penn Center for Emergency Care Policy Research (CECPR) and the Penn Social Media Lab invites applications from Penn medical students for one 12 month health services/health policy research fellowship.
-The research fellow, will split his or her time with Raina Merchant MD MSHP (director, Social Media Lab) and Zachary Meisel MD MPH MSHP (co-director, CECPR) on projects related to the delivery of health care (including cost, value, access, safety and quality) and applications for digital health – with a focus on urgent/emergency care.
+The Penn Center for Emergency Care Policy Research (CECPR) and the Penn Medicine Center for Digital Health invite applications from Penn medical students for one 12 month health services/health policy research fellowship.
+The research fellow, will split his or her time with Raina Merchant MD MSHP (Director, Penn Medicine Center for Digital Health) and Zachary Meisel MD MPH MSHP (Director, Center for Emergency Care Policy Research) on projects related to the delivery of health care (including cost, value, access, safety and quality) and applications for digital health – with a focus on urgent/emergency care.
 Past research fellows have been between their 3rd and 4th year of medical school and have been highly productive throughout their fellowship, authoring multiple abstracts and peer reviewed publications.
-CECPR and the Social Media lab offer a competitive stipend for the year as well as travel and lodging expense coverage for research conferences provided the fellow is a presenting author.
+CECPR and the Center for Digital Health offer a competitive stipend for the year as well as travel and lodging expense coverage for research conferences provided the fellow is a presenting author.
 For questions and to apply, send application materials (CV and personal statement) to Dr. Zachary Meisel and Dr. Raina Merchant.

 Application Deadline: Applications are accepted at the beginning of the autumn with a rolling acceptance process.